Starname (IOV) Price Up 20.6% Over Last 7 Days

-Starname (IOV) traded down 12.7% against the U.S. dollar during the 24-hour period ending at 13:00 PM Eastern on September 12th.
-During the last seven days, Starname has traded 20.6% higher against the U.S. dollar.
-Starname has a market capitalization of $1.13 million and $10,880.00 worth of Starname was traded on exchanges in the last day.
-One Starname coin can now be bought for about $0.0118 or 0.00000054 BTC on major cryptocurrency exchanges.
+Starname (IOV) traded down 12.7% against the dollar during the one day period ending at 11:00 AM E.T. on September 14th.
+During the last seven days, Starname has traded 20.6% higher against the dollar.
+Starname has a total market capitalization of $1.13 million and approximately $10,880.00 worth of Starname was traded on exchanges in the last day.
+One Starname coin can currently be bought for about $0.0118 or 0.00000054 BTC on major cryptocurrency exchanges.

 Here is how related cryptocurrencies have performed during the last day: